 Tony Howarth was a director of the Wesfarmers Limited board and the Wesfarmers nominee to the responsible entity Board until 14 November 2019.
-More than two years has expired since this relationship ended.
+More than three years have passed since this relationship ended.
 The Board has satisfied itself that his independence is not unduly impacted by this former relationship and that he is an external director for the purposes of section 601JA of the Act.

-During the reporting period, Alison Quinn became a member of an Advisory Board to ADCO Constructions Pty Ltd for the ADCO Group.
-The ADCO Group has been a material supplier of construction services to BWP within the previous three year period, although not since Ms Quinn's appointment to the Board.
+During the previous reporting period, Alison Quinn became a member of an Advisory Board to ADCO Constructions Pty Ltd for the ADCO Group.
+The ADCO Group has been a material supplier of construction services to BWP in a previous year, although not since Ms Quinn's appointment to the Board.
+ADCO continues to be considered from time to time as a prospective supplier of services for major construction projects for the Trust.
 The Board is satisfied that in the event ADCO should be re-engaged as a material supplier, any actual or perceived issues around independence that may potentially arise can be adequately dealt with through the Board's procedures for managing directors' conflicts of interest.
 Ms Quinn's status as an external director remains unchanged.